 Type in what you’re selling, and these tools will spit out related terms that other people search for.
 Many tools will also tell you how many people search those terms, and how easy it might be for you to rank if you include them in your ecommerce SEO strategy (called “keyword difficulty”).

-This is another agreed-upon principle of SEO for product pages.
+This is another agreed-upon principle of SEO for ecommerce product pages.
 In addition to carefully sprinkling in words that your customers see in descriptions, you should also pay attention to the on page SEO elements.
 The three key elements of on page SEO are:.

 Page titles: The top blue line that shows up in each Google search result.
 This line should have an intuitive name for your potential customers, while also fitting in a keyword or two where you can.
 It’s recommended that your title is around 70 characters long.